7RU7H/Shadow/README.md

 As an reason to learn Malware Dev, Analysis and C/C++ I decide to collect code snippet techniques to then patchwork my way to actually understanding the three.
 This is neither good, but will hopeful be educational for me and itch in the back of my mind to remind me to work on this.

-#### omniServer

-Attempt to be a the "best in slot" web server for:
-- Uploading to
-- Download from
-- Sending data and saving to a file

-To define BiS:
-- It is Golang - therefore most platforms can run it
-- CLI for multiple servers using golang's `context`s
-- Memory arenas for lightless weight performance

 #### Gateway